 Nearly every type of bedsore in a nursing home is preventable.
 However, prevention of the decubitus ulcer requires routine monitoring and active response including repositioning the resident and treating existing wounds.
 With routine turning and moving, adequate blood flow can provide oxygen and nutrients to the area and minimize the potential of bedsore development.

-Nursing Home Staffing Problems Contributing to Neglect of Patients
+Nursing Home Staffing Problems Contributing to Abuse of Patients

 There is an increasing demand for more beds in nursing facilities as more individuals live longer into their retirement years.
 However, competition between nursing facilities to stay full often leads to minimal staffing, forcing patients to wait longer to receive necessary care, including changing soiled clothing and linens.
 As a result, older residents who do not have the ability to change themselves are forced to lie or sit in the soiling until receiving assistance from a caregiver.